Lectrum/breakpoints-json/README.md

 };
 ```

 This package is polymorphic.
-It can be used with native JS, any tool/library or any other programming language.
+It can be used with native JavaScript, any tool/library or any other programming language.
 It might be useful for building some logic according to different devices.
 You can easily make conditional rendered component (one component for mobile and another for desktop and tablet devices) in React.js as in the example below.
 We will use our `check()` function for this task:

 ```JSX
 import breakpoints from 'breakpoints-json';